Castlevania: Bloodlines

 The development team approached Bloodlines as a unique Castlevania experience tailor-made for the Genesis.
 In this sense, the gameplay was made more fast and action-oriented.
 Writer Toshiki Yamamura also took creative liberties to craft what he viewed was a new chapter in the Castlevania saga.
 The game was the first Castlevania title for which Michiru Yamane composed music.
 She used her Bach influences to compose a renowned soundtrack, leading to her becoming a recurring series composer.

 Bloodlines was released to positive reviews.
-It was re-released as part of the Castlevania Anniversary Collection on May 16, 2019, as well as the Sega Genesis Mini on September 19, 2019 and Nintendo Switch Online + Expansion Pack through the Sega Genesis App launch on October 25, 2021.
+It was re-released as part of the Castlevania Anniversary Collection on May 16, 2019, as well as the Sega Genesis Mini on September 19, 2019 and as one of the inaugural Genesis games for the Nintendo Classics service on October 25, 2021.

 Gameplay

-As with most early Castlevania games, players proceed through each level, defeating enemies and collecting gems to power special weapons: the axe, boomerang, and holy water.
+As with most early Castlevania games, players proceed through each level, defeating enemies and collecting gems to power special weapons: the axe, boomerang and holy water.
 Each stage is sectioned, and has a sub-boss battle in the middle, with a main boss battle at the end.
 Some items increase the power of the characters' weapons.
 Some portions of the game split into different paths, depending on which character is chosen.
 John is able to swing past gaps with his whip, whereas Eric must use a different route by performing high jumps by using his spear.

 Plot

 In 1897, the long war between humanity and Dracula came to an end, as Dracula was laid to eternal rest by Quincy Morris, a distant descendant of the Belmont family.
 Peace was restored to Europe, until the outbreak of the First World War, which transformed the continent into a dark world filled with massacre and violence.
 At the beginning of the war, in June 1914 at Sarajevo, the Crown Prince of Austria was assassinated.
 It was said that a strange beautiful woman was involved, within the shadows.
 The woman was Elizabeth Bartley, who, in order to revive her uncle, Count Dracula, had conducted an unholy ceremony which caused the war, giving her possession of human souls from Europe.

 The game itself takes place in 1917.
 The characters are John Morris, a distant descendant of the famed Belmont and Morris families who obeyed his fate to fight vampires day and night, and Eric Lecarde, whose girlfriend was transformed into a vampire when Elizabeth was revived.
 After Drolta Tzuentes resurrected Elizabeth Bartley by using black magic (Drolta is a subservient witch of Elizabeth), they traveled across Europe to conduct the resurrection of Count Dracula.
 John Morris and Eric Lecarde followed them.
-Even though the resurrection of Dracula was a success, the vampire hunters defeated him, and his allies.
+Even though the resurrection of Dracula was a success, the vampire hunters defeated him and his allies.